sesteel/angularjs-treewidget/README.md

 angularjs-treewidget
 ====================

-An example AngularJS tree widget
+An example of how to build a tree widget using AngularJS.